Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 Balance and coordination are two areas of physical development in children that are often overlooked.
 These areas of development are typically discounted because, for most children, they come automatically or just take care of themselves.
 Children get stronger and more coordinated as they grow, right?
 True.
 However, if balance and coordination is always left to natural development and chance, many children may not reach their full potential.

 For children that struggle with certain disabilities or developmental delays, their lack of balance and coordination is often more noticeable, but for an every-day child, trouble with balance and coordination can be hard to detect.
 Each child is on a different development and growth level where some abilities may develop faster than others.
-Because we frequently see many students with delays in balance and coordination, we test each one to determine what level they are at and if they have retained the Tonic Labyrinthine Reflex (TLR) that may be responsible for poor balance and coordination.
+Because there are many students with delays in balance and coordination, they should be tested to determine what level they are at and if they have retained the Tonic Labyrinthine Reflex (TLR) that may be responsible for poor balance and coordination.

 How does a retained TLR affect my child’s learning?

 Because the TLR involves the vestibular system, which is the child’s sense of balance and position in space, it also interacts with all the other senses.
 These all play a part in the process of learning.
 Whether it be bringing stimuli (sound, noise, smell, touch, taste) into the cognitive sphere, or having the ability to maintain proper posture to focus on a lecture, or retain the information once received, all parts are important.
 When one of these parts does not function correctly, the learning potential diminishes.